prasadmr/organize-files/README.md

 =============================================================================
 To run the script, just open a terminal and browse to the folder where the code resides and run the command - $ python code.py

+In the gui interface, browse to the folder where your files to be organized are residing.
+Then input the types of files to be organized, in the form , 'format1, format2, format3, ...' (without quotes).
+Then press the organize button.
+Thats it, done.